enormandeau/guideseq_ibis/README.md

 ## TODO

-* Remove reads with multiple dsODN
-* Annotates DSBs with nearest gene and distance
-* Improve `validate_project.sh`
+* Modify `validate_project.sh`

-- Test different params for DBS identification
+- ..
+Test different params for DBS identification
-- Permit errors in UMI+SEQ+POS when deduplicating?
-  - UMI+SEQ is risky, but maybe ±2 for POS?

 ?
 Start version system (only with tags on GitHub, no vx.y.z in text?)
 ?
 Process files from biggest to smallest with parallel (to reduce time) or in